JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    );
    ```

-5. To insert data into the tables, add the `insertLaunch` function:
+5. Add the `insertLaunch` function for inserting data into the table:

    ```text
    insertLaunch: